|

 larger hills not fully covered with vegetation.
 Bedrock breaking through

-the landscape defines dramatic contours, and loose rock on the surface
+the landscape defines dramatic contours for the landscape, and loose rock on the surface

 seems to prompt a lot of boundary marking with stone walls.
 And because

-this material is local and often not much worked before using, the
+this material is local and often not much worked before it is used, the

 results often feel natural and fit for their surroundings.